semantic-flow/sflo/documentation/principle.transposability.md

 ---
-id: principle-transposability
+id: transposability
 title: transposability
 desc: ''
-updated: 1756307846547
+updated: 1756767742294
 created: 1750489919875
 ---

 ## Overview

+There are two types of transposability:
-Transposability is the ability to:

-1. move a [[concept.mesh]] to different serving locations without breaking its internal structure; i.e., A transposable mesh works correctly regardless of which namespace contains it.
+- **[[Host transposability|principle.transposability.host]]** is the ability to move a [[concept.mesh]] to different serving locations without breaking its internal structure; i.e., A transposable mesh works correctly regardless of which [[concept.namespace.root]] contains it.
-2. move a [[concept.mesh.sub]] to a different part of the mesh
+- **[[Intramesh transposability|principle.transposability.intramesh]]** is the ability to move a [[concept.mesh.sub]] to a different part of the mesh

-If you use

 ## Key Principles

 ### 1. No Hardcoded BASE URIs

 Semantic Flow never hardcodes BASE URIs in RDF distribution files.
-Instead, it relies on the RDF specification's default behavior where parsers use the document's retrieval URL as the base URI.
+Instead, it relies on the RDF specification's default behavior where parsers use the document's retrieval IRI as the base URI.

 **Why this works:**
 - When a mesh is served from `github.io/mesh/`, relative URIs resolve relative to that location